“But if thought corrupts language, language can also corrupt thought.” George Orwell, 1984

 Replace ‘Just’ with …

-Here’s what’s interesting about the word just—it’s used as a type of weak apology or justifying your actions without substance.
+Here’s what’s interesting about the word just—it tends to sound like you’re apologising, begging or justifying your actions, which instantly weakens your words.
 Think about these sentences:

 “Just checking in to see how you’re going with your part of the project.”